Project Baseline Schedule Review – A Complete Guide

 1. General Checks – The schedule should realistically reflect what resources (i.e., labor, material, and overhead) are needed to do the work, whether all required resources will be available when they are needed, and whether any funding or time constraints exist.
-Check what are contractual obligation and reporting requirement such as:
+Check what are contractual obligations and reporting requirements such as:

-Cost Resources – assigned for cost distribution across all activities using approved estimate/ contract value or activity approved/ agreed weightings to measure and monitor progress including Earned Value, S-Curve and other reporting requirement specified in the contract.
+- Cost Resources – assigned for cost distribution across all activities using approved estimate/ contract value or activity approved/ agreed weightings to measure and monitor progress including Earned Value, S-Curve and other reporting requirements specified in the contract.

 2. Resource Level Schedule – Analyse the resource loading of the schedule.
-Check that the resource of the schedule was not automatically resource levelled the system used.
+Check that the resource of the schedule was not automatically resource leveled the system used.

 3. Resources – Number of activities that are carrying resources.
 Includes normal activities and LOEs that are planned.

-5. Resource congestion – Describe all congestion issues pertaining to resources influencing the schedule and make sure it was address in the basis of schedule.
+5. Resource congestion – Describe all congestion issues pertaining to resources influencing the schedule and make sure it was addressed on the basis of the schedule.

 6. Milestone and Summaries with Resources – Number of milestones and summary tasks that are improperly carrying resources.
 Includes milestones and summaries that are planned.
 These should not be allowed in the schedule.